abeyang/after-effects-bootcamp/Extras/Tutorials/1. Keyframe and Text Animation Basics/README.md

 (You'll notice that the final comps are included here as well.
 I'd suggest *not* looking at them until *after* the class -- doing so beforehand, even if you're stuck, might short-circuit the learning process.)

+## Real-World Application

+Why are we doing this?
+Personally, I didn't know there's an easy way to animate text.
+I used to split the text into different layers, and animate it that way.
+This way is much quicker and easier.

+In addition, there are potential real-world application for this technique:

+- Sing-a-long (if we ever make Joyland music videos, for example)
+- Titles for name/major (especially if it's outputted as a [transparent video][2])
+- Any video (music video, spoken word, etc) in which words or phrases appear

 ## Interface

 ### Layers + Timeline